jhajek/Linux-text-book-part-1/files/Labs/Chapter-11/lab-chapter-11.md

     c.
 Attach an additional 2 gb disk to the Btrfs stripe.
 Take a screenshot of the `btrfs filesystem df` command for this volume.
     d.
 Extend the Btrfs filesystem to encompass using all of the new disk space.
 Take a screenshot of the `btrfs filesystem df` command for this volume.

-8. Create a systemd .mount unit file for the Btrfs partitions created in question number 8
+8. On the zpool named `datapool` on Ubuntu 20.04 from question 5:

     a.
-List the content of the .mount files in a screenshot(s)
-    b.
-Reboot the system and take a screenshot of the df -H to see the .mount files work

-9. On the zpool named datapool on Ubuntu:

-    a.
 Execute a ```zpool status``` command
     b.
 Enable LZ4 compression on the zpool datapool
     c.
 Execute a `zfs get all | grep compression` command to display that compression is enabled

-10. On the zpool named datapool, execute a `zpool status` command:

-    a.
-Execute a scrub of the zpool datapool
-    b.
-Create a cron job that executes a zfs scrub on the zpool datapool at 3 am every Sunday morning

-11. On your Fedora system execute, any of the commands listed to print out the disk serial numbers.
+9. On your Fedora system execute, any of the commands listed to print out the disk serial numbers.

-12. Attach an additional 2 GB virtual disk and format it with Btrfs and we will mount is in read-only mode.
+10. Attach an additional 2 GB virtual disk and format it with Btrfs and we will mount is in read-only mode.
 Using the command `lsblk --fs /dev/sdX` determine the UUID of the newest virtual disk you just created.
 Add an entry for this disk to the `/etc/fstab` file with the following values:

     a. file system is UUID=
     b. mount point is `/mnt/disk100` (create this partition if it doesn't exist)